Does vorticity "induces" velocity?

 This article, like the previous ones, does not pretend to show absolute truths about the understanding of a complex physical phenomenon, especially by oversimplified explanations, where some fine-grained aspects are left aside (I do not yet have enough knowledge to go deeper***).
 However, it may help to make an effort to think about the problem from a different perspective; in this case, from a very high viscosity fluid to an inviscid one, where it is assumed that some physical interaction exists within the medium to transport a variable (velocity).
 In previous cases, such a way of thinking (inverse logic) seems to be successfully applied [1].

 Is there another way to 'transport' tangential velocity from the vortex center without the existence of physical particle interaction (collisions)?
-Perhaps electromagnetically at molecular level?
+Perhaps electromagnetically at the molecular level?

 *in 3D, both vorticity and circulation vectors must be aligned to maintain a divergence-free vorticity field.